jeremyjosol/NationalParks/README.md

 }
 ```

-6. Open your shell (e.g., Terminal or GitBash) to the production directory "ArtGallery", and run `dotnet ef database update`.
+6. Open your shell (e.g., Terminal or GitBash) to the production directory "NationalParks", and run `dotnet ef database update`.
     > To optionally create a migration, run the command `dotnet ef migrations add MigrationName` where `MigrationName` is your custom name for the migration in UpperCamelCase.
 7. To further build out this project in development mode, start the project with `dotnet watch run` in the production directory "NationalParks".
 8. Use your program of choice to make API calls.
+The upcoming examples will be using Postman.
 In your API calls, use the domain _http://localhost:5000_.
 Keep reading to learn about all of the available endpoints.

 ------------------------------